SignifAi/sensu-plugins-signifai/README.md

 ============

-Assuming you have [installed Sensu for your platform] (https://sensuapp.org/docs/latest/installation/), you should be able to download our gem at http://rpm.signifai.io/sensu/sensu-plugins-signifai-1.0.0.gem .
-If you elect to use the "embedded" Ruby  that comes with Sensu, you may want to (at least temporarily) add their Ruby to your PATH:
+Assuming you have [installed Sensu for your platform] (https://sensuapp.org/docs/latest/installation/), and if you elect to use the "embedded" Ruby  that comes with Sensu, you may want to (at least temporarily) add their Ruby to your PATH:

 ```